nrs-org/novelslop/content/vol_01/chap_09.typ

   "Kazugai-san, could you please ask Narumi-san for a signature for us too?"

-  It seemed like they noticed Uta helping out the girl earlier, so they were going here for the exact same thing.
+  It seemed like these girls noticed Uta helping out the girl earlier, so they were going here for the exact same thing.

-  Uta was truly living in the Digital Age, where information flows at the speed of light.
+  It was then when Mikoto realized that she was living in the Digital Age, where information flows at the speed of light.

+  Even so, it was just another regular day for Uta, with a little bit more spice, at most.
+But what both of them did not know was that spices sometimes could be the soul of a whole meal.
 ]